GianlucaRub/Scalable-Machine-Learning-and-Deep-Learning/README.md

 However, the attempts to change the network structure were often unsuccessful since the weights associated with the new structure where not pretrained.
 With high probability having more data (and more time) would have lead to different results.

 ## Scoreboard
-If nothing else is specified in the description, the starting model is the Whisper Tiny model.
+If nothing else is specified in the description, the starting model is the Whisper Tiny model and the dataset used for training is the first 10% of the total dataset.
 Scores in bold mean that there has been an improvement.

 | Model Version | Evaluation Wer | Description |
 |:-------------:|:--------------:|:------------|